BroadbandForum/usp/specification/messages/index.md

 This field contains the locally unique opaque identifier that was set by the Controller when it created the Subscription on the Agent.

 **R-NOT.7** - The `subscription_id` field MUST contain the Subscription ID of the Subscription Object that triggered this notification.
+If no subscription_id is available (for example, for OnBoardRequest notifications), this field MUST be set to an empty string.

 `bool send_resp`